avenix/WDK/README.md

  The current version of the *FeatureSelector* uses the mRMR algorithm to select the most relevant features.
 The mRMR algorithm will fail if every value of a feature is the same.

+If Matlab crashes with an error:
+ > 'Too many input arguments'

+ double-check you are using Matlab 2018b.
+Matlab changed the way how cell arrays are handled.

 * The data in the *./data/rawData* directory should be consistent.
 You will get errors if different files have different amount of columns.
 * Double-check that the *./data/annotations/* directory contains an annotation file for each data file in *./data/rawdata/*.

 ## References
 You will find more information about the human activity recognition on Andreas Bulling's tutorial: https://dl.acm.org/citation.cfm?id=2499621